-Numerous studies of the performance of conglomerates have been conducted using U.S. data.
-These studies can be roughly divided into two groups: those that examined the performance of conglomerates in terms of their accounting performance and other operating characteristics and those that examined conglomerate performance in terms of stock market performance.
+Numerous studies of the performance of conglomerates have been conducted using US data.
+These studies can be roughly divided into two groups: those that examined the performance of conglomerates in terms of their accounting performance and other operating characteristics, and those that examined conglomerate performance in terms of stock market performance.

-Studies in the former group have focused on variables such as return on assets, earnings per share, total assets, debt capacity, etc. For example, Reid (1968) showed that in the U.S., conglomeration did not result in increased EPS although total asset size was increased; Weston & Masinghka (1971)showed conglomeration resulted in increased return on assets (ROA), while Melicher & Rush (1974) demonstrated that conglomerate acquirers made greater use of latent debt capacity than did non-conglomerate acquirers.
+Studies in the former group have focused on variables such as return on assets, earnings per share, total assets, debt capacity, etc. For example, Reid (1968) showed that in the US, conglomeration did not result in increased EPS although total asset size was increased; Weston & Masingha (1971) showed that conglomeration resulted in increased return on asset (ROA), while Melicher & Rush (1974) demonstrated that conglomerate acquirers made greater use of latent debt capacity than did non-conglomerate acquirers.
 On the other hand, Mason & Goudzwaard (1976) found that their sample of 22 conglomerates had significantly poorer performance in terms of both ROA and return on equity (ROE) when compared to unmanaged portfolios of similar industry investments.

 The second group of studies examined the performance of conglomerates in terms of stock market performance.
 For example, Weston, Smith & Schrieves (1972) compared the performance of conglomerates with that of mutual funds over the period 1960 - 1969.
-They concluded that on a risk-adjusted basis conglomerates earned higher returns.
+They concluded that on a risk-adjusted basis the conglomerates earned higher returns.
 This result was confirmed in a later study (Smith & Weston, 1977).
-On the other hand, Melicher & Rush (1973) compared the performance of conglomerates with a matched sample of non-conglomerates over the period 1965 - 1971. concluding that there were no significant differences in the returns earned by shareholders in either group.
-In a similar vein, Joehnk & Nielsen (1974) found no differences when significant comparing conglomerates with a sample of 23 non-conglomerates over the period 1962 - 1969.
+On the other hand, Melicher & Rush (1973) compared the performance of conglomerates with a matched sample of non-conglomerates over the period 1965 - 1971, concluding that there were no significant differences in the returns earned by shareholders in either group.
+In a similar vein, Joehnk & Nielsen (1974) found no differences when comparing 21 significant conglomerates with a sample of 23 non-conglomerates over the period 1962 - 1969.
 Finally, Mason & Goudzwaard (1976) found that their sample of 22 conglomerates underperformed a group of randomly selected portfolios having similar asset structures.

-As can be seen from the above, the evidence from the U.S. is unclear as to the actual benefits resulting from conglomeration.
+As can be seen from the above, the evidence from the US is unclear as to the actual benefits resulting from conglomeration.
 Evidence that conglomerates have both higher accounting returns and stock market returns has been presented as has evidence to the contrary (i.e., lower accounting returns and lower stock market returns).
-In this study, an attempt is made to examine the performance of conglomerates in the S.A. context, thereby enabling comparison to be made between the S.A. and U.S. environments.
-In addition, the paper contributes by establishing a well-matched pseudoconglomerate portfolio which permits an unambiguous evaluation of the potential synergistic benefits of conglomeration.
+In this study, an attempt is made to examine the performance of conglomerates in the SA context, thereby enabling comparison to be made between the SA and US environments.
+In addition, the paper contributed by establishing a well-matched pseudo-conglomerate portfolio which permits an unambiguous evaluation of the potential synergistic benefits of conglomeration.
 The methodology by which this is accomplished is discussed in the following section.

 Finally, it should be pointed out that this study examines the long-term effects of conglomeration.
-It is not therefore concerned with either the short-term effects of takeovers or with mergers in general.
-The vast body of literature dealing with these two aspects is well-summarized in Jensen & Ruback (1983) and is not discussed further in this paper.
-For results on the short-term reaction in the South African context, the reader is referred to Affleck-Graves, Flach & Jacobson (1987).
+It is therefore not concerned with either the short-term effects of take-overs or with mergers in general.
+The vast body of literature dealing with these two aspects is well summarized in Jensen & Ruback (1983) and is not discussed further in this paper.
+For results on the shortterm reaction in the South African context, the reader is referred to Affleck-Graves, Flach & Jacobson (1988).